Qamrul Hoda

 Qamrul Hoda is an Indian politician and a former member of the Bihar Legislative Assembly representing the Kishanganj Assembly constituency on behalf of the All India Majlis-e-Ittehadul Muslimeen.
 He was elected in a by-election held on 24 October 2019.
 He joined Rashtriya Janata Dal on 21 April 2023.

+He became the Member of Bihar Legislative Assembly in 2025 from Indian National Congress ticket.